Aymrc/AIA25_Studio/README.md

 ## Features (WIP)

-- Launchable from a Rhino toolbar button 🖱️
+- Launchable from a Rhino toolbar button
-- Local web UI for interaction 🌐
+- Local web UI for interaction
-- Fast CLIP-based image classification (using your own dataset)
-- Offline-friendly — no cloud dependencies
-- Modular architecture: Frontend ↔ Backend ↔ Rhino

----
+- LLM for interaction with Rhino
+- ...

 ## Folder Structure (WIP)
 Rhino Copilot